← All Neighbourhood Guides

 Is Long Branch walkable?

-Long Branch has a Walk Score of approximately 55.
+Long Branch has a suburban walk profile.
 Lake Shore Boulevard West provides basic commercial amenity for nearby residents, and the Waterfront Trail is excellent for recreational cycling and walking.
 However, most daily errands beyond the immediate Lake Shore corridor require a car or transit ride, and the neighbourhood is more car-dependent than most inner-city Toronto areas.
 The GO Train and streetcar provide transit options, but buyers from more walkable Toronto neighbourhoods should adjust their expectations.

 Are there condos in Long Branch, Toronto?